Gizra/Gizra-Way-Book/approach_mission.md

 But we must continue, it seems that our client has more needs for thier Premium site.

 > Registration should expire after a year.
-The user will get a reminder emails - 3 month, 1 month and 1 day before expired, so he can renew his registration.
+The member will get a reminder emails after 3 month, 1 month and 1 day before expiration.
+If not renewed, there membership should be set to pending.